jcaillon/valet/README.md

 ### Manual installation from sources

-1. You need the [fzf][fzf] installed and present in your PATH to have the interactive mode/menu.
-2. You can then clone this project or download the source from the latest release into the directory of your choice.
+1. You can then clone this project or download the source from the latest release into the directory of your choice.
-3. Add this directory to your PATH (or link Valet to `/usr/local/bin`) so you can call `valet` from your terminal.
+2. Add this directory to your PATH (or link Valet to `/usr/local/bin`) so you can call `valet` from your terminal.
-4. Call `valet` to get started with the example commands!
+3. Call `valet` to get started with the example commands!

 ## 💻 Usage